Gabi Ngcobo: Early life and education

 Gabi Ngcobo was born in Umlazi, a district of Durban belonging to today's province KwaZulu-Natal.

 Ngcobo studied Art History at the University of Durban-Westville.
 After completing her BA degree, she has worked at the Iziko South African National Gallery and the Cape Africa Platform in Cape Town, where she co-curated the Cape 07 Biennale in 2007 together with Jonathan Garnham.
 In 2010, she completed a Master in Curatorial Studies at the Center for Curatorial Studies at Bard College in New York.

 Career

-Since the early 2000s, Gabi Ngcobo has been involved in collaborative, artistic and educational projects.
+Since the early 2000s, Ngcobo has been involved in collaborative, artistic and educational projects.
 Together with Dineo Seshee Bopape and Sinethemba Twalo she was the founder of NGO - Nothing Gets Organised.
 NGO focuses on process and self-organisation that take place outside of predefined structures and contexts.
-In 2010 she established, along with other artists, curators, and writers, the Center for Historical Reenactments (CHR).
+In 2010, she established, along with other artists, curators, and writers, the Center for Historical Reenactments (CHR).
 The CHR responds and questions how historical legacies impact and resonate within contemporary art.
 The CHR was team-led with Kemang Wa-Lehulere and Donna Kukama, among others, and was part of the 11th Biennale de Lyon.